We Help Car Crash Victims and Their Families Throughout South Florida

 - Driving Under the Influence — It is against the law in Florida for anyone to be driving or in physical control of a motor vehicle while under the influence of alcohol, drugs, or any combination of the two.
 Even if a driver does not meet the “per se” standard for DUI–i.e., a blood-alcohol content of 0.08 percent or higher–they can still be found civilly liable if the use of any amount of intoxicating liquor or drugs impaired their judgment prior to a crash.

-- Distracted Driving: While DUI tends to get more public attention, we actually find that driving while distracted is a far more common cause of car accidents in South Florida.
+- Distracted Driving: While DUI tends to get more public attention, we actually find that driving while distracted is a far more common cause of car accidents in Fort Lauderdale and other areas of South Florida.
 When a driver is looking at their smartphone, talking to a passenger, or even trying to eat breakfast while commuting, their eyes are not on the road.
-And even a moment of a diverted attention can be enough to cause a fatal crash.
+And even a moment of a diverted attention can be enough to cause a fatal crash in Fort Lauderdale.

 - Other Traffic Violations: Failing to obey a stop sign or red light, making an illegal turn, or trailing a vehicle in front of you too closely are all commonly observed traffic violations that constitute negligence in the event of a crash.

-Fort Lauderdale drivers need to exercise reasonable care–and simple common sense–when driving around the area.
+Our car accident lawyers in Fort Lauderdale advise drivers need to exercise reasonable care–and simple common sense–when driving around the area.
 This is especially true in known high-traffic areas like Sunrise Boulevard and Federal Highway.
 Drivers need to remain constantly vigilant for changes in traffic conditions and adjust their expectations–and driving habits–accordingly.

 Who Pays for My Medical Bills Following a Fort Lauderdale Car Accident?

 Most Fort Lauderdale car owners only carry the minimum amount of required PIP coverage.
-This provides up to $10,000 in coverage for 80 percent of your “necessary and reasonable” medical expenses following a car accident.
-If you or one of your passengers only sustained minor injuries, this may be enough to pay the bulk of your medical bills when combined with health insurance.
+This provides up to $10,000 in coverage for 80 percent of your “necessary and reasonable” medical expenses following a Fort Lauderdale car accident.
+If you or one of your passengers only sustained minor injuries, this may be enough to pay the bulk of your future medical expenses and bills when combined with health insurance.

-But if someone is killed in an accident, or the victim sustains serious and life-altering injuries, it is possible to step outside of the no-fault system and file a personal injury lawsuit directly against the negligent driver and their insurance company.
-A “serious” injury is defined in Florida law as one that results in:
+But if someone is killed in a Fort Lauderdale car accident, or the victim sustains serious and life-altering injuries, it is possible to step outside of the no-fault system and file a personal injury lawsuit directly against the negligent driver and their insurance company.
+A “serious” personal injury claim is defined in Florida law as one that results in:

 - the significant loss of an important body function;